dividedbyzeroco/warp-server/readme.md

 ### Logging Out

-To log out of an existing user session, execute a POST request to:
+To log out of an existing user session, execute a GET request to:

 `/logout`